top of page

 1. Externalize Emotions

-Many teens feel overwhelmed by emotions they can't name.
-Drawing or painting a feeling - even if abstract - helps get it out of their body and onto the page.
-This process of “externalization” allows them to step back, reflect, and begin to understand what's going on internally.
+Many teens feel suffocated by emotions they cannot name.
+Drawing or painting a feeling—even abstractly—helps get it out of their body and onto the page.
+This process of “externalization” creates psychological distance, allowing them to step back, reflect, and observe their internal state rather than being consumed by it.

-Art therapy activities often incorporate guided reflection.
-Teens might be asked questions like:
+Art therapy activities always incorporate guided clinical reflection.
+A therapist might ask:

-These prompts help teens develop emotional literacy and gain insight into patterns, behaviours, and inner struggles.
+These prompts help teens develop emotional literacy and recognize patterns in their own behaviours.

 Creative activities promote open-ended thinking.
-As teens experiment with materials and respond to challenges in their art, they practice adaptability and problem-solving skills they can transfer into real-life situations.
+As teens experiment with unpredictable materials (like watercolours or clay) and respond to mistakes in their art, they practice adaptability and cognitive flexibility—skills that directly transfer to real-life problem-solving.

 1. Feelings Collage